City of Columbus Deer Survey

 Residents have been making their voices heard on the topic of deer in Columbus.

-This survey and is now closed.
+This survey was closed in August 2025.
 We sincerely thank the nearly 4,000 residents who completed the survey in an effort to help us determine how best to manage our relationships with our four-legged neighbors.
-We are now continuing our partnership with OSU to analyze the results of this survey.
-Once this analysis is complete, City Council will receive a report from OSU later this fall outlining findings from the community survey as well as giving recommended next steps for the city.
+In Fall of 2025, the city continued our partnership with OSU in analyzing the results of the community survey to better understand key trends in perceptions of deer and deer management options.
+The report summarizing these findings can be found here(PDF, 3MB) .